syaghoubi00/site/content/posts/ansible-as-root-or-user.md

   ]
 ---

-While setting up some infrastructure as code (IaC) for a new project recently, I found myself questioning a practice I've following.
+While setting up some infrastructure as code (IaC) for a recent project, I found myself questioning a practice that I've been following.
 As I prepared my Terraform (OpenTofu) and Ansible configurations to provision a virtual private server (VPS), a seemingly simple question emerged: should the approach I use for my bare metal servers be the same for cloud infrastructure?

 ## Introduction: The Ansible Access Dilemma

-For years, my standard approach has been creating a dedicated Ansible user via cloud-init with sudo permissions.
+For a while, my standard approach has been creating a dedicated Ansible user via cloud-init with sudo permissions.
 This method follows industry best practices and is well-documented across countless DevOps resources.